TykTechnologies/tyk-operator/docs/operator_context.md

 `OperatorContext` can be referenced on all custom resources by `contextRef` property.
-When a custom resource is applied with `contextRef` set then all the operations conducted by the operator will use the `OperatorContext` supplied bby the `contextRef` to perform reconciliation.
+When a custom resource is applied with `contextRef` set then all the operations conducted by the operator will use the `OperatorContext` supplied by the `contextRef` to perform reconciliation.

 # Defining OperatorContext